digitalspring/whitepaper/whitepaper.md

 <!-- TODO: Specify exactly how graph maintenance works. -->

-For the exact distribution graph a simple and quite flexible model is chosen where member Bob tries to stay connected with $D$ other members throughout the transmission phase.
+For the exact distribution graph a simple and quite flexible model is chosen where a member (Bob) tries to stay connected with $D$ other members throughout the transmission phase.
 As mentioned above, the starting point for those $D$ members are the $N$ neighbors he stored and tried to activate (or was activated by).
-Upon receiving a chunk of data (a *fragment* of the message) from one such member, Bob will notify all his other $D-1$ connected peers and, afterwards, send the fragment to all those peers that request it (i.e. those that haven't received the fragment from another peer yet).
+Upon receiving a chunk of data (a *fragment* of the message) from one such member, Bob will notify the remaining $D-1$ members he is connected to and, afterwards, send the fragment to all those peers that request it (i.e. those that haven't received the fragment from another peer yet).
 This ensures that no peer receives a fragment more than once.
 (Obviously, the fragment's size must be chosen sufficiently large such that it's much cheaper to send a notification than send the fragment right away.)

 As his transmission capabilities are likely limited, Bob will prioritize these transmissions depending on network latencies and his available